xZexius/xZexius/README.md

 <h3> Here's some info about me: </h3>

-- 🔭 I’m currently working on BlockTopia.
+- 🔭 I’m currently working on personal projects.
-- 🌱 I've 2+ years in Minecraft Development.
+- 🌱 I've 3+ years in Minecraft Development.
 - 👯 I’m looking to collaborate on new Minecraft servers.
 - 💬 Ask me about Programming